lmeller-git/mini_compiler/README.md

 ## Supported targets

-currently onle x86_64 linux is supported.
+currently only x86_64 linux is supported.

 All targets depend on gcc and nasm.